August 29, 2017

 Toxie in all his hideous glory.

-Rather than straight-up horror, Troma decided to make it a horror comedy that was partially a satire on superheroes and contained all the signatures Troma’s films had become known for.
-The resulting film was The Toxic Avenger, which was set in Tromaville, New Jersey: the toxic waste dumping capitol of the world (and subsequent setting for all of Troma’s future films).
+Rather than straight-up horror, Troma decided to make it a horror comedy that was partially a satire on superheroes and contained all the signatures Troma’s films would become known for.
+The resulting film was The Toxic Avengerwhich was set in the fictional Tromaville, New Jersey: the toxic waste dumping capitol of the world and subsequent setting for all of Troma’s future films.
 Melvin Junko (sometimes Ferd, played by Mark Torgl) was the mop boy at the local health club where some of the regulars decided to torture him.
 Their ultimate prank ends up with Melvin in a tutu kissing a sheep, and in his humiliation he ran out a window and fell into a vat of toxic waste.
-That waste turned him into the monstrous and nigh-indestructible Toxic Avenger, aka Toxie (Mitch Cohen), who set out to get his bloody revenge and unleash justice on those that would prey on the weak.
+That waste turned him into the monstrous and nigh-indestructible Toxic Avenger, aka Toxie (Mitch Cohen, voiced by Kenneth Kessler), who set out to get his bloody revenge and unleash justice on those that would prey on the weak.
+The film was written by Joe Ritter and directed by Herz and Kaufman (as Samuel Weil).

 The Toxic Avenger was released in 1984 and was completely ignored.
-It wasn’t until it was a long-running midnight movie at the Bleecker Street Theater in New York City in 1985 that it developed a solid cult following, and soon found regular broadcasts on cable.
-It became the film that introduced the world to Troma and established everything the studio would be about.
+It wasn’t until the following year when it was a long-running midnight movie at the Bleecker Street Cinema in New York City that it developed a solid cult following, and soon found regular broadcasts on cable.
+It became the film that introduced the world to Troma and their leanings into satire, gore, parody and nudity, as well as their tendency to save money by reusing props, actors and even footage from other films.
 Troma revisited Toxie in 1989 for a sequel that, after running extremely long, was chopped up into two sequels: The Toxic Avenger, Part II and Part III: The Last Temptation of Toxie.
+John Altamura was initially cast as Toxie until he became disruptive on set and was replaced by Ron Fazio for the remaining scenes.
+The second film was written by Gay Partington Terry, with Kaufman and Herz credited for the third.
+Neither was a box office success when they were released in February and November; pulling in $793,000 and $364,000, respectively.
+A fourth, Citizen Toxie, would be released in 2000 and a reboot would receive a limited release in 2023 before gaining wider distribution in 2025.

 The Crusaders: Dr. Bender, Fender, Toxie, No-Zone and Major Disaster.

 Toxie (Rodger Bumpass) had a similar origin as he did in the films, except he didn’t go on a murderous vengeance spree on those who wronged him and future foes.
 The mop that he used to clean the health club where he worked was also changed by the toxic waste to be a super-powered, semi-sentient being (aptly named Mop).
 Further differences included Toxie was given a team of similarly mutated freaks.
 Amongst them was No-Zone (Paul Eiding), a test pilot that crashed into a silo of radioactive pepper giving him powerful sneezing powers; Major Disaster (Ed Gilber), a soldier that fell into a radioactive swamp and gained the power to control plants; Junkyard (Gregg Berger), a homeless man merged with a junkyard dog after he took shelter in a toxic waste-covered dog kennel that was struck by lightning; and Headbanger, a fusion of mad scientist Dr. Bender (Hal Rayle) an surfer-like singing telegram boy Fender (John Mariano) that became fused when Fender accidentally knocked them into Dr. Bender’s invention.
-Together, they became the Toxic Crusaders, often aided by Toxie’s tone-deaf girlfriend, Yvonne (Kath Soucie), and his mother (Susan Silo).
+Together, they became the Toxic Crusaders.
+They were often aided by Toxie’s tone-deaf girlfriend, Yvonne (originally a blind girl named Sara/Claire, voiced by Kath Soucie), and his mother (Susan Silo).
 Toxie was also given a pet in the form of Blobbie; a little blob of goo that came to the toxic waste dump that served as the primary base for the Crusaders.

 Dr. Killemofff and Mayor Max Grody.

-Their primary foes were the Smogulans; aliens from the planet Smogula who wanted to pollute the Earth in order to make it habitable for their people and conquer it.
+Their foes were the Smogulans; aliens from the planet Smogula who wanted to pollute the Earth in order to make it habitable for their people and conquer it.
 The primary ruler of the planet was Czar Zosta (Patric Zimmerman), whose forces on Earth were led by Dr. Killemoff (Bumpass).
-Psycho (Michael J. Pollard) was an obese bio-mechanical being that worked for Killemoff and had the uncanny ability to predict the future—usually the failure of Killemoff’s plans, that often went unheeded.
+Psycho (Michael J. Pollard) was an obese bio-mechanical being that worked for Killemoff and had the uncanny ability to predict the future—specifically, the failure of Killemoff’s plans that often went unheeded.
 Hazmat-suited minions known as Radiation Rangers served as Killemoff’s foot soldiers and cannon fodder.
-Bonehead (Hal Rayle) was the lead health club bully (replacing Bozo from the first movie) that led to Toxie’s creation who himself was changed into a monster when Toxie threw him into a barrel of acid rain.
+Bonehead (Hal Rayle) was the lead health club bully (replacing Bozo—yes, that was his name—from the first movie) that led to Toxie’s creation and who was changed into a monster when Toxie threw him into a barrel of acid rain.
 Bonehead joined forces with Killemoff, but wasn’t much of an asset as he was brainless and incompetent.
 Also working with the Smogulans was the corrupt mayor of Tromaville, Max Grody (based on the mayor from the first movie, voiced by Chuck McCann).
+George Goodchild and Carlos Huannte handled the character designs.

 Dr. Killemoff, Bonhead and Psycho.